bisbat/hello-goose-lab1/README.md

 The input temperature will be a number.

 # hello-goose-lab2
 Let's step up the challenge a bit.
-Here's a more complex problem:
+Here's a more complex problem:<br>

 Problem:
 You are designing a grading system for a class.
 Write a TypeScript function called calculateGrade that takes a student's score as a percentage and returns a grade according to the following grading scale: